demonishan/gradientor/FEATURE_IDEAS.md

 6. Gradient Presets Library
    - Provide a library of popular or trending gradient presets for quick use.

-7. Random Gradient Generator
-   - Add a button to generate random gradients for inspiration.

 8. Color Palette Suggestions
    - Suggest harmonious color stops using color theory or APIs.